seanluyk/audio101/exercise1.md

-## Comparing the Use of Sound and Music in Science Fiction Radio Dramas
+## Comparing the Use of Sound and Music in Sci-Fi Radio Dramas

 ### **Credits**
 Inspired by and adapted from John F. Barber’s DHSI course on sound in DH, described in [this article](http://www.digitalhumanities.org/dhq/vol/10/1/000239/000239.html)